septa97/chip8-emu-cpp/README.md

 ```

 ### Notes
 * I have yet to find the original controls of the games.
 For now, you must play using trial and error to find the correct keys.
+Or better, you can research on the original controls (and maybe, link them to me :)).
 I'll research on this when I have the time.